 1- Compression Test On Concrete Cores

-2- Pull Out Test
+2- The Pull-Out Test

-The concept behind this method is that the tensile force required to pull a metal disk, together with a layer of concrete, from the surface to which it is attached, is related to the compressive strength of the concrete.The pull out test is normally used for early diagnosis of strength problems.
+The concept behind Pull-Out Test is that the tensile force required to pull a metal disk, together with a layer of concrete, from the surface to which it is attached, is related to the compressive strength of the concrete.The pull out test is normally used for early diagnosis of strength problems.
 However, it can be used to evaluate the strength of concrete in existing structures.
 Pull out testing involves attaching a small piece of equipment to the exterior bolt, nut, screw or fixing.
 This is then pulled to the designated stress load level to determine how strong and secure the fixing is.

-3- Rebound Hammer
+3- Rebound Hammer For Concrete Strength

 4- Ultrasonic Pulse Velocity

 The UPV methods have been traditionally used for the quality control of materials, mostly homogeneous materials such as metals and welded connections.
 With the recent advancement in transducer technology, the test has been widely accepted in testing concrete materials.
 The test procedure has been standardized as “Standard Test Method for Pulse Velocity through Concrete” (ASTM C 597, 2016).

-5- Combined Methods
+5- Combined NDT Methods

 The improvement of the accuracy of the strength prediction according is achieved by the use of correction factors taking into account the influence of cement type, cement content, petrologic aggregate type, fine aggregate fraction, and aggregate maximum size.
-The accuracy of the combination of rebound hammer and ultrasonic pulse velocity results in improved accuracy in estimating the compressive strength of concrete (Hannachi and Guetteche, 2012)
+The accuracy of the combination of rebound hammer and ultrasonic pulse velocity results in improved accuracy in estimating the compressive strength of concrete (Hannachi and Guetteche, 2012).